Rutuja-2311/Photo-studio-s-/README.md

 # Photogaphy Page
-A clean, responsive photo studio website built using HTML and CSS.
+A clean, responsive photography website built using HTML and CSS.
 This project showcases a modern layout for photography services, featuring a homepage, gallery, about section, and contact form design.